jfrog-support/nginx-builder/README.md

 ### Up & Running ###

+-The nginx.sh script is already set to spawn an nginx container. cURL https://$(YOUR_IP):443/v2 to see that the container and nginx booted OK.
+Nginx should be proxying your Artifactory server @YOUR_IP on port 8081, so make sure your Artifactory server is up and running.

-The nginx.sh script is already set to spawn an nginx container.
-Acquire bash access to it by running 'docker exec -it <container_name> /bin/bash'
+-Acquire bash access to it by running 'docker exec -it <container_name> /bin/bash'